Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 Exterior Lighting

 Exterior lighting enhances the look of your home while enabling you to walk outside safely when it’s dark.
 Outside lights also deter many would-be thieves, burglars and vandals.
-Outdoor lighting is specially designed to withstand the elements, moisture, heat and cold, depending on the time of year.
+Outdoor lighting is designed to withstand the elements, moisture, heat and cold, depending on the time of year.

 Exterior Wall Lights

 Exterior wall lights are the most common form of outdoor lighting, as exterior walls are the most convenient place to install outdoor lights.
 Wall lights can be decorative, such as up and downlights, to enhance the look of an outer wall.
-Functional just to provide light, for example, by the front door so you can see ok when you’re entering your home or motion sensor security lights that turn on when someone walks past.
+Functional just to provide light, for example, by the front door so you can see ok when entering your home or motion sensor security lights that turn on when someone walks past.

 Brick Lights

-Brick lights are set into walls in the garden and even the house sitting flush to the wall, lighting certain areas.
+Brick lights are set into walls in the garden, and even the house sitting flush to the wall, lighting certain areas.
 For example, if you have a path with a low garden wall running alongside, install brick lights at periodic distances to illuminate the path at night.

 Post Lights